deepfinery/training-api/README.md

 - Front the three Services with an Ingress Controller or Azure Application Gateway so you get TLS termination and a single hostname.
 - Configure Azure Monitor/Container Insights for observability and add Horizontal Pod Autoscalers for bursty training loads.

+## Kubeflow Trainer Integration

+Install the NVIDIA GPU Operator (or equivalent drivers) plus the Kubeflow Trainer controller before switching away from the mock scheduler.
+The APIs now emit real [`TrainJob`](https://www.kubeflow.org/docs/components/trainer/) custom resources when
+`TRAINER_JOB_RUNNER` is set to `kubernetes` (the default in the bundled manifests).
+Each backend pulls its runtime settings from environment variables:

+- `TRAINER_RUNTIME_NAME`: cluster-scoped or namespaced `TrainingRuntime` to use (`nemo-runtime`, `meta-runtime`, `hf-unsloth-runtime` by default).
+Override per-request by including `extra_parameters.runtime_ref`.
+- `TRAINER_TRAINJOB_API_VERSION`: CRD version (defaults to `trainer.kubeflow.org/v1alpha1`).
+- `TRAINER_JOBS_NAMESPACE`: namespace where TrainJobs should land.
+The manifests use the pod namespace via a `fieldRef`.

+Deployments must use a service account with permissions to `create/get/list/watch/delete` the `trainer.kubeflow.org/trainjobs` resource.
+The `services/*/k8s/deployment.yaml` files now ship with a namespaced `Role`/`RoleBinding`.

+Every submitted request is translated into a TrainJob manifest that contains:

+- `runtimeRef`: resolved from the environment or `extra_parameters.runtime_ref`.
+- `trainer` block: image, command/args, resource requests, and merged environment variables.
+The raw `TrainingRequest` is exposed to the container via `TRAINING_REQUEST_JSON`, `TRAINING_DATASETS_JSON`, etc.
+- Optional dataset/model initializer URIs and any custom labels/annotations supplied via `extra_parameters`.

+If you need different launchers (e.g., NeMo CLI vs. `torchrun`), override `extra_parameters.trainer_command`, `trainer_args`, and `trainer_env` directly in the submission payload.
+The Unsloth backend also accepts `extra_parameters.unsloth` which is passed to containers as `UNSLOTH_OPTIONS_JSON`.

+Because the TrainJob is a first-class object, status polling (`GET /train/{job_id}`) now reflects the CRD state.
+Callbacks remain enabled: when a webhook is configured the API polls the TrainJob until it reaches a terminal state and forwards the updates.

 ## Calling the API

 1. Find the service endpoint: